maryamhosseinali1/RNA-Seq-Analysis-Quality-Control-Trimming-and-Initial-Read-Mapping/README.md

 ## **Read Mapping (Incomplete)**
 **Tool Used**: HISAT2
 - Prepared the reference genome and initiated alignment using HISAT2.
-- Conversion and sorting of SAM/BAM files were noted but not fully completed.
+- Conversion and sorting of SAM/BAM files were noted.

-## **Challenges**
-- **Time Constraints**: Limited completion of mapping and further analysis.
-- **Unfinished Mapping**: Partially generated SAM file limited further downstream analyses.

 ## **Tools**
 - **SRA Toolkit**: Downloading sequencing data.